galactic-forensics/iniabu/docs/index.rst

 Relationship to previous package
 --------------------------------
-This package is loosely based on a software package that was I wrote at
+This package is in its idea based on a software package that was was written at
 Lawrence Livermore National Laboratory, and replaces that specific package, which can in it's archived form be found
 `here <https://github.com/LLNL/iniabu>`_.
 That package's latest release was v0.3.1 and it was released under GPLv2.
-Note that only the basic idea behind the two packages are identical.
-The codebase for this version was rewritten from ground-up.
+Note that the codebase for this version was rewritten from ground-up.

-This is a new and improved version that is also available as a PyPi package and replaces that older version.
+This new and improved version
+is available on PyPi
+and replaces the previous version there.
 The new package is not backwards compatible and is initially released as v1.0.0.